 Survey skull radiography is the basic diagnostic tool used to complement the oral exam.
-Radiography helps understand the prognosis and to determine the level of dental care needed and whether treatment is logical or feasible.
+Radiography helps us understand the prognosis, determine the level of dental care needed, and whether treatment is logical or feasible.
 Early diagnosis and treatment can also improve the long term prognosis.

-Computed tomography (CT scans) has been shown to be useful in rabbits and chinchillas and would have benefits for guinea pigs as well.
+Computed tomography (CT scans) has been shown to be useful in rabbits and chinchillas, and would be beneficial for guinea pigs as well.
 Magnetic resonance imaging and ultrasonography may help with the evaluation of soft tissue structures of the head.
-These imaging modalities are all available to us in Milwaukee at the Animal Emergency Center.
+These imaging modalities are all available to us in Milwaukee.